RobertDacian/Robert-React-CA/README.md

 ### For deployment with redirect on Netlify

-- added a \_redirect file in the public folder with the following line of code inside
+- can add a \_redirect file in the public folder with the following line of code inside

 ```js
  /index.html 200